AreaLayer/Lightning-Lending/README.md

 # Lightning Lending :zap: 🟣

-Open/close channel on Lightning Network using Nostr
+Open/close channel on Lightning Network using Nostr and DLCs

  ⚠️ **Beta software and WIP**